Narochno/Narochno.Primitives/README.md

     }
 }
 ```
-Additional parsers can be added for the static string extension methods .Parse and .TryParse by adding to the static `Parsers` dictionary in `DefaultParserLibrary`.
+Additional parsers can be added for the static string extension methods `.Parse` and `.TryParse` by adding to the static `Parsers` dictionary in `DefaultParserLibrary`.
 ```csharp
 DefaultParserLibrary.Parsers.Add(typeof(MyType), new MyTypeParser());
 ```
 ### Parsing in a Non-Static Context
 The parsing library provides the `DefaultParserLibrary.Instance` static for convenience.
-This can be re-assigned in your application to anything that implements the interface `IParsingLibrary`.
+This can be re-assigned in your application to anything that implements the interface `IParserLibrary`.

-The DefaultParserLibrary can also be instantiated, and used as follows, completely avoiding the static extensions.
+The `DefaultParserLibrary` can also be instantiated, and used as follows, completely avoiding the static extensions.
 ```csharp
 var parser = new DefaultParserLibrary()
     .GetParser<bool>();

 bool itsTrue = (bool)parser.Parse("true");
 ```
-Parsing can be used with dependency injection - simply register `DefaultParserLibrary` against the interface `IParsingLibrary` in your container and inject into your class constructor.
+Parsing can be used with dependency injection - simply register `DefaultParserLibrary` against the interface `IParserLibrary` in your container and inject into your class constructor.
 Using the library this way allows you to mock its methods in unit tests.
 ```csharp
 var provider = new ServiceCollection()
     .AddTransient<IParsingLibrary, DefaultParserLibrary>()